build-trust/ockam/implementations/rust/ockam/ockam_api/README.md

 ## `trust_context`

 This directory contains a list of files, one per trust context.
-A trust context can be created with the `ockam trust_context create` command.
-It can then be referred to during the creation of a secure channel as a way to specify which authority can attest to the validity of which attributes.
+A trust context can created with the `ockam trust_context create` command.
+It can then be referred to during the creation of a secure channel as a way to specify which authority can attest to the validity of which attributes

 ## `vaults`